jellyfin/jellyfin.org/docs/general/administration/troubleshooting/memory-dumping.md

 chmod +x -R dotMemoryclt/*
 ```

-afterwards we need to figure out the process ID of the Jellyfin server:
+Next, determine the process ID (PID) of the Jellyfin server:

 ```sh
 ps aux
 ```

-If the ps command is not available in your Linux distribution, install it with:
+If the `ps` command is not available in your Linux distribution, install it with:

 ```sh
 apt-get update && apt-get install procps
 ```

-This will show us a number of processes like this:
+This will display a list of processes similar to the following:

 ```cmd
 # ps aux